Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wolves roam the Chernobyl exclusion zone.
 Photo: Reuters

 Love’s discovery could have implications for human health.
 Love hopes to use the research to identify protective mutations that increase survival rates for people with cancer.
-But the Covid-19 pandemic and the war in Russia and Ukraine have prevented Love and his colleagues from returning to CEZ.
+However, the Covid-19 pandemic and the war in Russia and Ukraine have prevented Love and his colleagues from returning to CEZ.
 They are not sure when they will be able to return.
 They presented their findings at the annual meeting of the Society for Integrative and Comparative Biology in Seattle, Washington.

 An Khang (According to IFL Science )